 - Handle – You may not give a lot of thought to the handle on a paintbrush, but if you are working on a large project, it will make a difference in the end result.
 You want your hand to be comfortable so strokes can remain graceful and even.

 Although you need to take the above considerations into mind, there are some general guidelines to follow.
 These include:

 - Edges and Trims – A 1-inch angled sash brush is ideal.
 Try to find one with a stubby handle so you have more control over what you are doing.

 - Window Sills – A 2-inch angled sash brush is perfect for window sills.
 Some people do use this size for edges and corners as well with no problem.

 - Wide Trim – Wider pieces of trim or molding should have a brush that is a little wider, so you don’t see the strokes.
 A 3-inch flat bristle sash brush is perfect.

 - Floors, Walls and Ceilings – A 5-inch flat brush can be used for floors, walls and ceilings.
 However, some people prefer to use a roller for a smoother and more even coverage.
 If you do use a brush for an entire wall, you can expect to complete a couple of coats.

-Choosing the right brush is as important as picking out the perfect color paint.
+Choosing the right brush is as important as picking out the perfect color paint or the perfect mover.
 To ensure your finished project is everything you have envisioned in your mind, make sure that you are using the right paintbrush for every part of your project.